 I still write, and still work online for a living (my "day job"), but I now have my needle felting as a part-time business, selling on this website, and I needle felt every evening and weekend possible.
 I schedule and teach needle felting locally, give workshops, sell at trunk shows, and sculpt custom orders.

 Every day, I wake up looking forward to the next character, the next woolly fluff, the next stab and sculpt, and the next finishing details.
 I love that I'm always thinking about what's next, and have several items in different stages at all times, so there is always something in progress, moving forward with this dream.
 I can't express enough how much I love having this therapeutic, relaxing, and yes, exciting, outlet!

-Being a perfectionist and my harshest critic, when an item is listed on my Etsy shop, it's because it's something I am proud to share.
+Being a perfectionist and my harshest critic, when an item is listed for sale in my shop, it's because it's something I am proud to share.
 I work on the tiniest of details until they are perfect to me.
 I'm always seeking to put an original twist or touch to everything I create.
 And I can't settle for just following someone else's idea or tutorial.
 Nope, I have to put my own unique and individual spin on every piece.
 That's part of the fun!

 As my handmade business grows, I am more and more excited at the possibilities and creative results...and who knows, with the growing and wonderful support I'm receiving, I may even end up needle felting for my "day job" one day soon!

 This is my dream, and passion.
 In life, like writing, you start at one point, but where it goes...and ends...is often a discovery all its own!
 Thank you for being a part of my story!